 7.1 Proper Storage Techniques

-To ensure that your chicken salad remains fresh, store it in an airtight container in the refrigerator.
-This helps to maintain its flavor and prevents spoilage.
+Keep your chicken salad in an airtight container in the fridge.
+This helps it stay fresh and tastier longer.

 7.2 Shelf Life